 Incarnate Word Academy students should conduct themselves in a Christ like manner at all times.
-As an Incarnate Word Academy, students are expected to carry themselves in this manner 24 hours a day, 7 days a week.
+At Incarnate Word Academy, students are expected to carry themselves in this manner 24 hours a day, 7 days a week.
 In order for learning to take place, a certain amount of self-discipline is imperative.
 Each teacher sets the rules and standards for his/her class, and the student must comply.
 Discipline is recognition of human dignity and the rights of others.
 School regulations are not an unfair personal restraint on freedom, but rather a respect for others and their right to learn.
-Action will be taken if a child seriously interferes with the work, play, and activities of other children.
+Action will be taken if a child interferes with the work and/or activities of other children & teachers and interrupts the teacher's ability to teach.